timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

 #### How do we use it?

 jQuery gives us a [several methods](https://api.jquery.com/category/Ajax) for making Ajax requests.
+We're going to stick to using the `$.ajax()` method.

 ## GET and POST